qdrant/landing_page/qdrant-landing/content/articles/modern-sparse-neural-retrieval.md

 ![Dense Retrieval](/articles_data/modern-sparse-neural-retrieval/DenseRetrievers.png)

 However, explainability here suffers: why is this query representation close to this document representation?
 Why, searching for “*cheese*”, we’re also offered “*mouse traps*”?
 What does each number in this vector representation mean?
 Which one of them is capturing the cheesiness?

-With a lack of understanding, it’s hard to balance the quality of results and the consumption of resources.
+Without a solid understanding, balancing result quality and resource consumption becomes challenging.
-Since every document, hypothetically, is fit to match a query, it’s impossible to use an inverted index tied to the exact matching mechanism.
-It does not mean that dense retrievers are necessarily slower; however, lexical retrieval has been around long enough to produce various great architectural choices tied to it, which makes sense to reuse.
+Since, hypothetically, any document could match a query, relying on an inverted index with exact matching isn’t feasible.
+This doesn’t mean dense retrievers are inherently slower.
+However, lexical retrieval has been around long enough to inspire several effective architectural choices, which are often worth reusing.

-Sooner or later, there should have been somebody who would say, “*Wait, but what if I want something timeproof like BM25 but with semantical understanding?*”
+Sooner or later, there should have been somebody who would say, “*Wait, but what if I want something timeproof like BM25 but with semantic understanding?*”

 ## Sparse Neural Retrieval Evolution